AztecProtocol/docs/docs/how-aztec-works/aztec-connect/technical-intro.md

 ### Async flow explainer

-If a Defi Bridge interaction is asynchronous, it must be finalised at a later date once the DeFi interaction has completed.
+If a Defi connector interaction is asynchronous, it must be finalised at a later date once the DeFi interaction has completed.

 This is acheived by calling `RollupProcessor.processAsyncDefiInteraction(uint256 interactionNonce)`.
 This internally will call `finalise` and ensure the correct amount of tokens have been transferred.